ke0ff/DS1216_Clone/README.md

 hard-wired to the connector pads.
 <p>
 Currently, only the "E" and "C" SmartWatch modules are supported here.
 Other versions may come later.<br>

+The .zip archives contain the design source files as well as the outputs (Gerber, NCDrill, PDF schem, & BOM docs).